Find Healthcare Schools

 • Audiology Doctor (AUD)

-There were about 14,800 jobs for Audiologist in 2016 (in the United States).
+In the United States, there were 14,800 jobs for Audiologist in 2016.
 New jobs are being produced at a rate of 20.3% which is above the national average.
 The Bureau of Labor Statistics predicts 3,000 new jobs for Audiologist by 2026.
 There will be an estimated 1,000 positions for Audiologist per year.

 undefined